19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008]

-(5) The findings and determination of the Disciplinary Tribunal shall be published by the Council in the Singapore LawGazetteor in such other media as the Council may determine which would adequately inform the public of the findings and determination.
+(5) The findings and determination of the Disciplinary Tribunal shall be published by the Council in the Singapore Law Gazette or in such other media as the Council may determine which would adequately inform the public of the findings and determination.

 [30/86; 35/2001; 19/2008]